jtimlin/hangman/README.md

 * If the player cannot guess the word and exceeds the lives, the hangman will be completed and the game will be over.

 ## Features
 The game features a welcome message to the user and when the user starts the game, it will ask the user to type their name.
-The username must be letters only, if the user puts a number, an error message with appear instructing the user that the name must be letters only
 ![alt text](doc/Ska%CC%88rmavbild%202022-07-17%20kl.%2006.31.46.png)

 * When the user types their name, a hello message will appear displaying their name and the game will begin.
 The program will also display the number of letters in the word.